 She smiled back.
 "I've missed you."

 "Neither did you."
-She looked as if she wanted to run.
-He tried to hold her with his eyes.
+She looked as if she wanted to run so he tried to hold her with his eyes.
 She seemed to settle as she studied him.
 "You look good.
 And you don't.
 Trouble sleeping?"

 He nodded.
 "You?"